 The discussion will kick off with an overview of challenges of connecting research with policy tools targeting local development, presented from the perspective of policy makers, practitioners and researchers.
 A possible practical outcome of the discussion could be proposals and recommendations for strengthening the linkages between local development policy and research, including the possibility of creating a “community of experts” around the themes of local development and smart villages.

-Speakers: Enrique Nieto, ENRD-CP/AEIDL & Urszula Budzich-Tabor, FARNET/LDnet (practitioners’ perspective), Nicola Francesco Dotti, VUB (researchers’ perspective), representative from DG REGIO tbc (policy makers’ perspective).
+Speakers: Michel Laine, AEIDL & Urszula Budzich-Tabor, FARNET/LDnet (practitioners’ perspective), Nicola Francesco Dotti, VUB (researchers’ perspective), Terry Stavropoulos, DG REGIO (policy makers’ perspective).